Orla Guerin: Honorary degrees

-In 2002, she was awarded an honorary degree from the University of Essex,.
+In 2002, she was awarded an honorary degree from the University of Essex.
 In 2009, she was awarded honorary degrees from both of Northern Ireland's universities, Queen's University Belfast and the University of Ulster.
 In 2014 she was awarded an honorary degree by the University of Bradford.
 In November 2019, Guerin was awarded an honorary degree by NUI Galway.
+In December 2024, Guerin was awarded an Honorary Doctorate in University College Dublin.

 Personal life

 Guerin married Reuters correspondent Michael Georgy in 2003.